buildpacks/rfcs/text/0000-dot-profile-utility-buildpack.md

   For example, defining environment variables and side effects like writing files should be supported.
   But, something like defining a bash function will not be supported.

+- What if the run image does not contain bash (e.g., `FROM scratch`)?
+  Should it error, no-op, should this buildpack add a layer with bash?

 # Spec.
 Changes
 [spec-changes]: #spec-changes